michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.3.6
+A new expanded crafting tree and items list.
+Not sure I'm happy with it yet -- I may reverse the decision on chisels and saws.
+Axes and Picks are more intuitive, and get the game going faster.
+I may have to rethink this idea a little bit.
+What is the game?
+We will find out as I explore more options.

 ### Alpha 1.3.5
 Added a crafting workbench that is the only way to craft now.
 Removable with the axe and placeable with Y. Changed the options menu to a gear and the crafting menu is now an inventory menu with the